 Success and Outcomes

-Our highly-successful alumni hold positions as agents, designers, editors, managing editors, developmental and acquisitions editors, proofreaders, writers, teachers, photographers, marketing directors, production managers, sales managers, technology consultants, writers, and more.
+Highly-successful alumni hold positions as agents, designers, editors, managing editors, developmental and acquisitions editors, proofreaders, writers, teachers, photographers, marketing directors, production managers, sales managers, technology consultants, writers, and more.

 Practical Skills for an Ever-Changing Market